 An official list of New Year’s Eve Sydney vantage points and the facilities they offer is published each year.

-Popular spots, especially those close to the Sydney Harbour Bridge, reach capacity and are closed to newcomers by early afternoon.
+Popular free spots, especially those close to the Sydney Harbour Bridge, reach capacity and are closed to newcomers by early afternoon.
 Further away you can rock up well into the evening.

 You cannot take glass of any description to any managed site.
 Everything, drinks included, must be in non-glass containers.
 All sites allow you to bring food, many do not allow alcohol to be brought in.
 You can buy it at most sites, although some family-oriented spots are completely alcohol-free zones.